prefix-dev/rattler-build/docs/variants.md

 You might have wondered what the role of the build string is.
 The build string is (if not explicitly set) computed from the variant configuration.
 It serves as a mechanism to discern different build configurations that produce a package with the same name and version.

-The hash is computed by dumping all the variant configuration values that are used by a given recipe into a JSON file, and then hashing that JSON file.
+The hash is computed by dumping all of the variant configuration values that are used by a given recipe into a JSON file, and then hashing that JSON file.

 For example, in our `python` example, we would get a variant configuration file that looks something like:

 ```json